EternalCodeTeam/LobbyHeads/.github/ISSUE_TEMPLATE/feature-request.md

 ## Summary

-Please provide a brief summary of your feature request.
-What problem does it solve or value does it add?
+A brief summary of the feature request is desired.
+Kindly specify the problem it addresses or the value it adds.

 ## Solution Description

-Please elaborate on your proposed solution.
-How should it work?
-What should it look like?
+A detailed description of the proposed solution is appreciated.
+Details regarding its workings and visual representation are requested.

 ## Alternatives

-Have you considered any alternative solutions or features?
-Please describe them.
+Any considerations of alternative solutions or features?
+If so, their description is appreciated here.

 ## Additional Context

-Please provide any additional information (mock-ups, links to similar solutions in other plugins/games, etc.) related to your feature request here.
+Any additional information (mock-ups, links to similar solutions in other plugins/games, etc.), related to the feature request can be provided here.

-**Remember, the more information you provide, the more likely we are to understand and evaluate the feature you are requesting.**
+**Remember, the provision of comprehensive information enhances the understanding and evaluation of the requested feature.**